Arizona Global Campus buys assets of online management contractor

 Arizona characterized its purchase of Ashford for $1 in 2020 as an attempt to catapult it into the realm of a major educator of adult students online, as the university went from having a few thousand students studying virtually to absorbing Ashford’s roughly 35,000 students overnight.
 A key part of the deal was that Zovio would remain deeply involved in running the new institution’s online programs—managing marketing, student recruitment and retention, student success, coaching, financial services, instructional design, and technology.
 Faculty members were to retain ownership of course curricula and lead decisions about programs and courses the university offers.

-The way the contract between UAGC and Zovio was structured, the nonprofit institution would share 19.5 percent of its tuition revenue with Zovio, while Zovio would guarantee the university $225 million in revenue over 15 years and reimburse it for operating costs.
+The way the contract between the University of Arizona Global Campus and Zovio was structured, the nonprofit institution would share 19.5 percent of its tuition revenue with Zovio, while Zovio would guarantee UAGC $225 million in revenue over 15 years and reimburse it for operating costs.

-In many ways the timing could not have been worse: postsecondary enrollments of all types began tanking in fall 2020, due first to the pandemic and the associated recession and then to the improving economy and job market.
-Adult learners like those served by UAGC were especially likely to choose work over education.
+In many ways, the timing could not have been worse: postsecondary enrollments of all types began tanking in fall 2020, due first to the pandemic and the associated recession and then to the improving economy and job market.
+Adult learners like those served by Arizona Global were especially likely to choose work over education.

-The enrollment declines at Arizona Global contributed to a significant decline in the value (and threatened the viability) of Zovio, which remained on the hook for the online university's expenses but left it without significant revenue from enrollment.
+The enrollment declines at UAGC contributed to a significant decline in the value (and threatened the viability) of Zovio, which remained on the hook for the university’s expenses but left it without significant revenue from enrollment.
 The company announced in May that it would consider selling off its various parts, which include the boot-camp provider Fullstack and TutorMe, an online tutoring service.

 In addition, a California judge ruled against Zovio and the former Ashford in March in a lawsuit brought by the state’s attorney general, requiring Zovio to pay $22 million for encouraging students to enroll by giving them misleading information about cost and financial aid, job market outcomes, the pace of degree programs, and transfer credits.

 Zovio’s troubles and continued scrutiny from accreditors and federal officials put UAGC in a bind.
-Some thought that the university might sever its relationship with Zovio, and Pastorek said UAGC had explored that option.
+Some thought the university might seek to exit its relationship with Zovio, and Pastorek said UAGC had explored that option.

 “But if I were to terminate them, I don’t have the kind of marketing department, enrollment department, student services department we need,” he said.
 That left two options, he said: “Go find another [online program management company], or acquire [Zovio’s] assets and the people I want from them, in a way that will be seamless.”